 How long does GenderGP keep my personal information for?

-Clinical information will be stored on GenderGP systems.
-This information will be deleted in accordance with the Records Management Code of Practice for Health and Social Care.
+- Special category personal information will be stored on GenderGP systems.
+This information will be deleted in accordance with our records management rules.

-If you have let us know that you are happy to receive marketing information, we keep the information we need for marketing for a maximum of 2 years from when you last accessed the GenderGP Website or app.
+- If you have let us know that you are happy to receive marketing information, we keep the information we need for marketing for a maximum of 2 years from when you last accessed the GenderGP Site or App.

-When using the GenderGP app or website, all your personal data is transmitted through the internet using Secure Socket Layers (SSL) technology.
-SSL is an industry standard technology designed to prevent any third party from capturing and viewing your personal data while in transit.
+- transmitting all your personal information collected in the course of your use of the Site or the app using Secure Socket Layers (SSL) technology.
+SSL is an industry standard technology designed to prevent any third party from capturing and viewing your personal information while in transit;

-You are required to go through a two-step identity verification process to create your account.
-Access to your account is protected with a password that you create.
-You are responsible for keeping this password confidential.
-We strongly recommend that you do not disclose your password to anyone else and GenderGP will never ask you for your password in any unsolicited communication (including unsolicited correspondence such as letters, phone calls, emails or text messages).
-You will only ever be able to reset your password using a two-step identity verification process.
+- recommending users of the Site and the App to go through a two-step identity verification process to create their account and to reset their password.
+We will never ask you for your password in any unsolicited communication (including unsolicited correspondence such as letters, phone calls, emails or text messages).

-For more information on how we keep your data secure, please contact us at info@GenderGP.com
+For more information on how we keep your personal information secure, please contact us using the contact details above.

 You have the right to ask us for copies of your personal information.
-This right always applies.
 There are some exemptions, which mean you may not always receive all the information we have about you.

 Your right to rectification